Division of DEI Language of Identity Guide

 Introduction

-The Rowan University Division of Diversity, Equity, and Inclusion (DEI) Language of Identity (LOI) Guide was originally developed by the Division of DEI in 2020.
+The Rowan University Division of Inclusive Excellence, Community and Belonging (IECB) Language of Identity (LOI) Guide was originally developed by the Division in 2020.
 The terminology shared below is intended to educate, enlighten, and help guide all people towards inclusive communications, and overall, a more inclusive University community and world.

 Acknowledgements

-This guide serves as a collective project produced by the Rowan University Division of Diversity, Equity, and Inclusion (DEI).
-Contents were revised and expanded on behalf of the Division of DEI leadership team in April of 2024, and will continue to expand in this space over time.
-A printable designed document version will be linked here later this spring.
+This guide serves as a collective project produced by the Rowan University Division of Inclusive Excellence, Community and Belonging.
+Contents were revised and expanded on behalf of the Division of IECB leadership team in April of 2024, and will continue to expand in this space over time.

 Recommended Citation

-Rowan University Division of Diversity, Equity, and Inclusion (DEI).
+Rowan University Division of Inclusive Excellence, Community and Belonging (IECB).
 Language of Identity (LOI) Guide.
 (2024).
 Rowan University.

 Electronic Access